-Impact on the setting of the Grade I Listed Church, Scheduled Monument and Conservation Area
+Impact on the setting of the Grade I listed church, scheduled monument and conservation area

-The school now proposed would be larger and sited a lot closer to the Grade I Listed Church and the Scheduled Monument than the scheme that was approved under the 2013 application.
+The school now proposed would be larger and sited a lot closer to the Grade I listed church, scheduled monument and conservation area than the scheme that was approved under the 2013 application.
 However, it would be smaller and sited slightly further away than the 2010 proposal that was refused.
-Nevertheless, English Heritage, the Conservation Advisory Forum, WCC Archaeology and the Council's Conservation Officer have all raised concerns about the adverse impact on these heritage assets.
-Therefore, whilst there would be some reduction in impact compared with the 2010 proposals, it is not considered that this would render the impact acceptable.
+Furthermore, the applicant has engaged with Historic England to seek to address the concerns that they had with the previous scheme on this site.